UMCU-Digital-Health/No_Show/README.md

 ```

 ### Calling dashboard
 The calling dashboard is a Streamlit dashboard that will be used by the person who will call the patients.
 It will show the prediction in 3 working days sorted by decreasing predicted risk and will also include other appointments of those patients between 3 days and 10 days.
 This way we make sure that a patient is not called multiple times per week.
-The dashboard will also show if the patient was already previously called and a patient should only be called if at least one appointment hasn't been discussed with the patient yet.
 The result of calling the patient will also be stored in the dashboard and will be used to track who needs to be called, as well as validating the outcomes.

 To run the dashboard locally run: